How

 the stock PLA CJ750 especially ones with 6V engines.

-Most riders prefer the 12V for the sake of conveniences.
+the 12V for the sake of conveniences.
+Many of

-Many of the older 12V engines are converted from
+the older 12V engines are converted from 6V engines.

-6V engines.
-Remember there are thousands of old
+Remember there are thousands of old 6V sidecars

-6V sidecars in military storage coming onto the
+in military storage coming onto the market.
+6V

-market.
-6V engines are a pain in the ass especially
+engines are a pain in the ass especially if you

-if you are riding off road or up hills and have
+are riding off road or up hills and have to kick

 For